kurtosis-tech/ZZ-DEPRECATED_kurtosis-go/README.md

 2. Run `bootstrap/bootstrap.sh`
 3. Follow the instructions in the new `README.md`

-For detailed information about the Kurtosis platform, check out [the Kurtosis docs](https://github.com/kurtosis-tech/kurtosis-docs)!
+For detailed information about the Kurtosis platform, visit [the Kurtosis docs](http://docs.kurtosistech.com/)